• Skip to main content

 So, after some experimenting, I landed on this salted brown butter flavor.
 It's super rich, nutty, and complex with just a hint of sourdough tang.
 The texture is velvety smooth with small bits of creamy brown butter pieces throughout.

 It’s also incredibly easy to make and perfect for brownie sundaes, ice cream cookie sandwiches, or as a topping for apple pie or crisp.
-I promise it will be the talk of your next birthday party or holiday gathering.
+I promise it will be the talk of your next birthday party or summer gathering.

 I hope you give it a try and enjoy it as much as we do!